bwvdnbro/CMacIonize/_tutorials/2019-01-14-creating-your-own-parameter-files.md

 quantities is always given in SI units, and the value that was provided in the parameter file (or *default value* if no value was given in the parameter file; this is true for all variables in this example).
 If a value was not used this will also be clearly indicated.
+When a parameter specifies the name of a file in the local file system (e.g. when using a module that reads a file to set up the initial conditions of the simulation), the `parameters-usedvalues.param` will also include a checksum of that file.
+If the checksum is provided, the code will throw an error if that checksum does not match the checksum for the file with that name that is present.

 You can now use this default parameter file to start creating your own parameter file: copy the file (e.g. `cp parameters-usedvalues.param